webiny/webiny-examples/sandbox/security/custom-idp/extensions/myIdp/README.md

 ### `api.ts`

-The `api.ts` file exports two functions: `createMyIdp` and `createSecurityGraphQL`.
+The `api.ts` file exports two functions: `myIdpAuthentication` and `createSecurityGraphQL`.
 Essentially, these functions ensure that Webiny backend GraphQL API can authenticate users by using your custom IdP.

 In order for it to work, the functions must be imported and called in the `apps/api/graphql/src/security.ts` file.